 - Consider the length of time it is likely to take you, based on the job market and the time you intend to take time out to care for your baby, to find a comparable job in terms of status and pay.
 This will help assess your potential losses because of the detrimental treatment

 - Seek early legal advice.

-If you have any questions in relation to pregnancy discrimination, please contact Senior Consultant Pia Sanchez or Partner Merrill April, both of whom specialise in employment and partnership law issues for senior executives, multinational employers, firms and partners.
+If you have any questions in relation to pregnancy discrimination, please contact Partner Merrill April, who specialises in employment and partnership law issues for senior executives, multinational employers, firms and partners.